ncurses.3x - Man Page

 CC (command character)

-When set, change the command_character (cmdch) capability value of loaded terminfo entries to the value of this variable.
+When set, the command_character (cmdch) capability value of loaded terminfo entries changes to the value of this variable.
 Very few terminfo entries provide this feature.

-Because this name is also used in development environments to represent the C compiler's name, ncurses ignores it if it does not happen to be a single character.
+Because this name is also used in development environments to store the C compiler's name, ncurses ignores its value if it is not one character in length.

 Columns

-Specify the width of the screen in characters.
+This variable specifies the width of the screen in characters.
 Applications running in a windowing environment usually are able to obtain the width of the window in which they are executing.
-If neither the COLUMNS value nor the terminal's screen size is available, ncurses uses the size which may be specified in the terminfo database (i.e., the cols capability).
+If COLUMNS is not defined and the terminal's screen size is not available from the terminal driver, ncurses uses the size specified by the columns (cols) capability of the terminal type's entry in the terminfo database, if any.

-It is important that your application use a correct size for the screen.
-This is not always possible because your application may be running on a host which does not honor NAWS (Negotiations About Window Size), or because you are temporarily running as another user.
-However, setting COLUMNS and/or Lines overrides the library's use of the screen size obtained from the operating system.
+It is important that your application use the correct screen size.
+Automatic detection thereof is not always possible because an application may be running on a host that does not honor NAWS (Negotiations About Window Size) or as a different user ID than the owner of the terminal device file.
+Setting COLUMNS and/or Lines overrides the library's use of the screen size obtained from the operating system.

 Escdelay